microsoft/TypeScript-Handbook/pages/tutorials/React.md

 npm run start
 ```

-This runs the `start` script specified in our `package.json`, and will spawn off a server reacts to updates as we save our files.
+This runs the `start` script specified in our `package.json`, and will spawn off a server which reloads the page as we save our files.
 Typically the server runs at `http://localhost:3000`, but should be automatically opened for you.

 This tightens the iteration loop by allowing us to quickly preview changes.